toddllm/klaviyo-reporting-poc/docs/NARROW_SCOPE_POC_PR_PLAN.md

 3. Reviewer ► Ensure doc steps are reproducible on fresh account

 **Merge when these checkboxes are green:**
-- [ ] All validation steps passed
+- [x] All validation steps passed
-- [ ] JSON is valid and well-formatted
+- [x] JSON is valid and well-formatted
-- [ ] Documentation is clear and complete
+- [x] Documentation is clear and complete

+**Evidence:**
+- PR #48 merged on May 6, 2025
+- Configuration includes extract settings for BigQuery source and destination
+- Documentation includes comprehensive step-by-step guide with screenshots
+- Added tests to validate the configuration file structure and content

 ---